agile-ts/documentation/docs/packages/core/features/storage/Introduction.md

 #### `methods.remove`

-Method to remove a specific value at `primaryKey` from the external Storage.
+Method used to remove a specific value at `storageKey` from the external Storage.
 ```ts {4-7}
 App.createStorage({
     // ..